vaibhav18matere/books/README.md

 - What feels right right now doesn’t always stand up well over time.
 Hold your senses suspect.
 Again, trust, but always verify.

+### 10th APRIL => JUDGMENTS CAUSE DISTURBANCE

+- “It isn’t events themselves that disturb people, but only their judgments about them.”

+### 10th APRIL => IF YOU WANT TO LEARN, BE HUMBLE

+- “Throw out your conceited (excessively proud of oneself) opinions, for it is impossible for a person to begin to learn what he thinks he already knows.”
+- If you want to learn, if you want to improve your life, seeking out teachers, philosophers, and great books is a good start.
+But this approach will only be effective if you’re humble and ready to let go of opinions you already have.